The IBMAP approach for Markov networks structure learning: Conclusions and future work

 \section{Conclusions and future work}

-This paper proposes a novel independence-based, maximum-a-posteriori approach for learning the structure of Markov networks; and $\ibmaphc$, an efficient instantiation of IBMAP.
-Our method follows an independence-based strategy for getting the MAP independences structure from data proposing an independence-based score.
+This paper proposes IBMAP, a novel independence-based maximum-a-posteriori approach for learning the structure of Markov networks; and $\ibmaphc$, an efficient instantiation of IBMAP.
+Our approach avoids the cascade errors of traditional independence-based algorithms that trust completely the outcome of statistical tests.
+For this, the central idea of IBMAP is to pose the structure learning task as a maximum-a-posteriori problem, by computing the posterior probability of each possible structure given data.
 Experiments comparing \ibmaphc~against state-of-the-art independence-based algorithms indicate that our method improves in most cases over the independence-based competitors with equivalent computational complexities. \ibmaphc~was also tested in a practical, challenging setting: Estimation of Distribution algorithms, resulting in faster convergence to the optimum than a state-of-the-art Markov network EDA algorithm, for the selected benchmark functions.
-According with our experimental results, and the conclusions of Appendix~\ref{appendix:landscape}, the effectiveness of our structure selection strategy is confirmed, and therefore we believe that it is worth guiding our future work in improving the IB-score as a measure of $\Pr(G \mid D)$, i.e., relaxing the independence assumption made in Equation~(\ref{eq:independenceApproximationLogs}), as well as exploring alternative closure sets.
+Our experimental results and the conclusions of Appendix B confirm the effectiveness of our structure selection strategy.
+Therefore, we believe that it is worth guiding our future work in improving the IB-score as a measure of $\Pr(G \mid D)$, i.e., relaxing the independence assumption made in Equation~(\ref{eq:independenceApproximationLogs}), as well as exploring alternative closure sets.
 Also, it is clearly worthwhile considering testing our approach in more practical real world testbeds, potentially comparing its performance against state-of-the-art score-based algorithms, such as \cite{ganapathi2008,ravikumar2010:l1,DavisAndDomingos2010:BottomUp,vanhaaren2012}.